 We wish to reassure you that the Ecomuseum Zoo takes the protection of its customers and employees very seriously.
 We strictly follow the health standards of the National Institute of Public Health and we have implemented strict hygiene and personal protection protocols to ensure everyone's safety.

-Among other things, we have set up a one-way path to minimize visitor crossings.
 We have a maximum of visitors at the same time on the site in order to ensure everyone can respect physical distancing.
 Our information team is in place to help visitors and ensure compliance with the respiratory etiquette for the well-being of all .
 Hand washing stations are available wherever necessary.
+Wearing a mask is mandatory for everyone over the age of 10 years old everywhere on-site, both indoors and outdoors.

 Of course, all these measures go hand in hand with the collaboration of visitors and their attention to the instructions in order to contribute to the collective well-being.

 As with all public outings at the moment and despite all the health measures implemented at the Ecomuseum Zoo, there is no "risk zero" at this time.
-It is everyone's responsibility to follow the measures in place, to comply with the cough etiquette and to wear the mask in all indoor sections to reduce the risk to a minimum.
+It is everyone's responsibility to follow the measures in place, to comply with the cough etiquette and to wear the mask to reduce the risk to a minimum.

 We have not had an officially confirmed case.
 Of course, it is impossible to be 100% certain that we had no cases on our premisses since it is possible to be a carrier of the virus while being asymptomatic.
 However, rest assured that the Ecomuseum Zoo has very strict sanitary measures in places to reduce the risk of contagion to a minimum.nimum.